andyatkinson/andyatkinson.github.io/_posts/2023-08-04-postgresql-sharding-partitioning-pgsql-phriday-011.md

 Since these tables are all running on the same instance, the writes will all consume resources on the same instance.
 However with a partitioned table it's possible to parallelize writes, reads, and background maintenance operations.

 Why might you do this?
-In PostgreSQL smaller tables are easier to work with.
-Partitioned tables can be faster to add Indexes to, constraints, maintenance can be parallelized, and queries can be faster when they specify the partition.
+In PostgreSQL breaking up a large table into a set of smaller tables makes them easier to work with.
+Partitioned tables can be faster to add Indexes and constraints to and perform maintenance on.
+Maintenance operations can be parallelized.
+Queries can be faster when partition information is added to them.

 In a sense, table partitioning offers "table level sharded writes".

-## Declarative Partitioning Intro

-A Partitioned table is a special kind of table that acts as a parent table.
-Once created, child tables are attached to it.
-Partitions can always be attached and detached when they have a matching schema definition.

-The parent defines the partition type and column.
-The partition column acts as like a routing key, telling PostgreSQL which partition a row belongs to.

-Three partition types are supported, Range, List, and Hash, and they are all useful for different scenarios.
-Each child partition declares non-overlapping boundaries (a constraint) that must be matched for a row to placed into the partition.

-The data within a partitioned table can be thought of as being "horizontally distributed" since rows are placed into separate tables.
-These rows would have otherwise been in the same table if it wasn't partitioned.

-Distributing rows horizontally into different tables is beginning to sound a lot like a capability from Active Record in Ruby on Rails.

-Since I also work with Ruby on Rails on a daily basis, the rest of this post will shift away from PostgreSQL a bit into what's possible with Active Record.

-Active Record has a capability in newer versions called "Horizontal Sharding".
-What's that all about?

 ## Active Record Horizontal Sharding